If you have an elderly parent or an adult child with a disability, you may be thinking about purchasing a home for them.

 Lending on a “non-owner-occupied” home is a risky venture.

 But Fannie Mae recognizes that a home loan for families with a child with a disability or a home loan for elderly parents is different than rental property financing.

-That intentional loophole states that you can take advantage of “owner-occupied” guidelines and rates if the person who will occupy the home does not have sufficient income to qualify on their own.
+That intentional loophole states that you can take advantage of “owner-occupied” guidelines and rates if the person who will occupy the home has a disability or is elderly and does not have sufficient income to qualify on their own.

 Another benefit: the occupier of the home does not have to be on the loan.
 That means you may qualify even if the aging parent or adult child with a disability has bad or no credit, or high debts.

 Often, an older parent, for example, has unpaid medical expenses that ruined their credit.
 This is not a concern for this program.